apache/iotdb/docs/UserGuide/Advanced-Features/UDF-User-Defined-Function.md

 ### void beforeStart(UDFParameters parameters, UDTFConfigurations configurations) throws Exception

 This method is mainly used to customize UDTF.
-In this method, the user can do the following things:
+The methods of beforestart do three functions:

-1. Use UDFParameters to get the time series paths and parse key-value pair attributes entered by the user.
+1. Helping users parse UDF parameters in SQL statements.
-2. Set the strategy to access the raw data and set the output data type in UDTFConfigurations.
+2. Configure the necessary information when the UDF runs, that is, specify the strategy adopted when the UDF accesses the original data and the type of the output result sequence.
 3. Create resources, such as establishing external connections, opening files, etc.